The NY Dada Timeline

 Other Examples: Jeanne Marie Bourgeois; Tu m’,

-CacoDylate Eye, De Portraits
+Tableau RastaDada, CacoDylate Eye, De Portraits

 Definition An existing image, style, or motif is quoted or repurposed—used as conceptual material within a new context.

-Morée: —The pearls seem to reference Duchamp’s Nude Descending a Staircase No. 2 and especially No. 3, where their form was singled out for refinement—visually amplified into rhythmic flourish.
+Morée: —The pearls seem to reference Duchamp’s Nude Descending a Staircase No. 2 and Nude Descending No. 3, where their form was singled out for refinement—visually amplified into rhythmic flourish.
 In Morée, they are quoted but now in collapse: no longer a symbol of motion or modernity, but of arrested decay, as if Duchamp were turning his own vocabulary against itself.

 Other Examples: Jeanne Marie Bourgeois, God, Tu m’.
 L.H.O.O.Q., Da-Dandy, Cacodylate Eye, De Portraits,